mtumilowicz/rust-rocket-workshop/README.txt

           descendants.
         * A module can have its own directory.
 When Rust sees mod spores;, it checks for both spores.rs and spores/mod.rs; if neither file exists, or both exist, that’s an error.
+        * These three options—modules in their own file, modules in their own directory with a mod.rs, and modules in their own file with a supplementary directory containing submodules
+        * The :: operator is used to access features of a module. std::mem::swap(&mut s1, &mut s2);
+            * std is the name of the standard library.
+            * The alternative is to import features into the modules where they’re used: use std::mem;
+              mem::swap(&mut s1, &mut s2);
+        * use crate::proteins::AminoAcid; // explicitly import relative to crate root
+        * Modules aren’t the same thing as files, but there is a natural analogy between modules and the files and directories of a Unix filesystem.
+            * The use keyword creates aliases, just as the ln command creates links.
+            * Paths, like filenames, come in absolute and relative forms. self and super are like the . and .. special directories.
+        * For one thing, the standard library std is automatically linked with every project.
+            * Furthermore, a few particularly handy names, like Vec and Result, are included in the standard prelude and automat‐ ically imported.
+            * Rust behaves as though every module, including the root module, started with the following import: use std::prelude::v1::*;
+        * In addition to functions, types, and nested modules, modules can also define con‐ stants and statics.
 1. structs
+    * Rust has three kinds of struct types, named-field, tuple-like, and unit-like,
+        * named
+            struct GrayscaleMap {
+            pixels: Vec<u8>,
+            size: (usize, usize)
+            }
+        * Tuple-Like
+            struct Bounds(usize, usize);
+            assert_eq!(image_bounds.0 * image_bounds.1, 786432);
+            * Tuple-like structs are good for newtypes, structs with a single component that you define to get stricter type checking.
+        * Unit-Like Structs
+            * struct Onesuch;
+            * A value of such a type occupies no memory, much like the unit type ()
+    * let mut broom1 = Broom { height: b.height / 2, .. b };
+            ..b destructurization
+    * In memory, both named-field and tuple-like structs are the same thing: a collection of values, of possibly mixed types, laid out in a particular way in memory.
+      * Rust doesn’t make specific promises about how it will order a struct’s fields or elements in memory;
+      * Rust does promise to store fields’ values directly in the struct’s block of memory.
+      * Whereas JavaScript, Python, and Java would put the pixels and size values each in their own heap-allocated blocks and have GrayscaleMap’s fields point at them, Rust embeds pixels and size directly in the GrayscaleMap value.
+    * An impl block is simply a collection of fn definitions, each of which becomes a method on the struct type named at the top of the block. pub fn push(&mut self, c: char) {
+      * Unlike C++ and Java, where the members of the “this” object are directly visible in method bodies as unqualified identifiers, a Rust method must explicitly use self to refer to the value it was called on, similar to the way Python methods use self, and the way JavaScript methods use this. pub fn split(self) -> (Vec<char>, Vec<char>) {
+        * if a method wants to take ownership of self, it can take self by value pub fn new() -> Queue {
+        * Type-Associated Functions
+    * Although you can have many separate impl blocks for a single type, they must all be in the same crate that defines that type. impl Vector2 {
+    const ZERO: Vector2 = Vector2 { x: 0.0, y: 0.0 };
+    const UNIT: Vector2 = Vector2 { x: 1.0, y: 0.0 };
+    }
+    * As another shorthand,
+      every impl block, generic or not, defines the special type parameter Self (note the CamelCase name) to be whatever type we’re adding methods to.
+    * if a struct type con‐
+      tains references, you must name those references’ lifetimes.
+    * A struct’s fields, even private fields, are accessible throughout the module where the struct is declared, and its submodules.
+Outside the module, only public fields are accessible.
     * copy vs clone
         * Assigning a value of a Copy type copies the value, rather than moving it.